Day 1 Morning plenary

 – Per Gunnar Røe

-The compact city is contradictory: The model has become part of the policy and planning orthodoxy in dealing with climate change and other sustainability challenges, and scholars from a diverse set of disciplines have informed this policy through empirical research.
-In this talk Røe argue that there is a need to ‘diversify’ the understandings of compact urbanism in ways that advance social and ecological justice.
-Research has revealed that the compact city has been conceived primarily through the lens of territorially bounded physical urban form, and thereby many of its social, political, and ecological implications are overlooked.
-Based on this critique, a renewed agenda for compact urbanism is suggested, re-articulating it as a strategy for sustainable transformation by bridging socio-material and relational approaches.
-The agenda is organized around three themes: commoning the compact city, metabolism of compact cities, and antagonism in the compact city.
+Compact city strategies have become part of the policy and planning orthodoxy in dealing with climate change and other sustainability challenges, informed by the past decades of empirical research.
+However, the social implications of these strategies, and the way they are played out within the current political economy, are increasingly scrutinized.
+In this talk Røe argue that there is a need to interrogate and diversify the understandings of compact urbanism in ways that advance social and ecological justice.
+As the compact city primarily has been conceived through the lens of territorially bounded physical urban form, many of its social, political, and ecological implications are overlooked.
+In this talk a renewed agenda for compact urbanism is suggested by bridging socio-material and relational approaches, focusing on strategies for commoning the compact city, creating social infrastructures and dealing with the metabolism of compact cities.

 About the speaker: